 Welcome to a new year and a new budget to explore all the possibilities of social media marketing!
 As you’re planning your strategy and taking note of what’s worked before, make sure you also do some research on how to stay ahead of the game.
 In terms of popularity, Facebook, YouTube, Instagram, and TikTok continue to dominate as the most popular social media networks, but the way businesses can utilize them is always changing due to new features and trends.
-Keeping up with those can be its own struggle, so we’ve put together 5 of the top trends you can use as a starting point to improve your brand’s reach on social channels.
+Keeping up with those can be its own struggle, so we’ve put together 5 of the top social media trends you can use as a starting point to improve your brand’s reach on social channels.

 Explore TikTok and more video content